-Regardless of where you lodge your complaint (i.e. with the police or with IBAC), in almost all circumstances, it will be a police officer who investigates your complaint.
+Regardless of where you lodge your complaint (i.e. with the police or with the Independent Broad-based Anti-corruption Commission (IBAC)), in almost all circumstances, it will be a police officer who investigates your complaint.

 A complaint made directly to the police will be handled according to how serious the Professional Standards Command (PSC) considers your allegations to be.